grusin-db/dbr-project-sample/README.md

   - `etl` simple tests checking some spark elt logic, it verifies that db connect is working as expected

 Windows users might want to use WSL2 and setup VSCode to use WS2 image of your favorite linux distribution.

+Static Type checking:
+Pyright is used to perform static type checking, in case codebase cannot be imediatelly fixed to pass all the checks, the files to ignore can be put into the `pyrightconfig.json`.
+Typical workflow for making existing codebase pass all tests involves putting all files in ignore list, and then one by one fixing the code and removing it from the ignore list to achive 100% type checking.